 Arthroscopy is used alone or in combination with other orthopedic procedures to minimally invasively evaluate joints.
 Arthroscopy allows our surgeons to explore a joint under magnification without the need for large incisions and painful recoveries.
 Arthroscopy can be used to evaluate most joints.
 Common procedures include evaluation and treatment of elbow dysplasia, removal of OCD flaps from shoulders and the diagnosis of early cruciate ligament tears.

-Garden State Veterinary Specialists is fully equipped to perform open thoracic surgery.
+Garden State Veterinary Services is fully equipped to perform open thoracic surgery.
 Ventilators and state of the art anesthesia equipment allows our surgeons to open chests for procedures such as lung tumor removal, esophageal or thoracic duct surgery and even cardiac procedures.
 Thoracoscopy can be performed for minimally invasive procedures.
 Postoperatively our thoracic patients receive 24 hour nursing care in the ICU to ensure a comfortable and safe recovery.

 - Lung lobectomy